 Mary could not hold back her emotions following the pronouncement of the verdict.
 “I have suffered so much pain since the incident happened, and had never known I would obtain justice someday”, Mary said.
 “I don’t know how to thank the lawyers who took it upon themselves to give me hopes and assist me in seeking justice”.

 Mary in 2012 had a heated argument with her fiancé, Isaac Gbanwuan, who brutally beat her and picked up a boiling pot of stew and poured on her.
-Consequently, Mary suffered extreme burns, lost her ears, has not been able work or walk freely on the streets, as a result of the burns on her body.
+Consequently, Mary suffered extreme burns, lost her ears, and has not been able work or walk freely on the streets, as a result of the burns on her body.

 The Executive Directors for IHRDA and WARDC, Gaye Sowe and Dr. Abiola Akiyode, respectively, have commended the ECOWAS Court decision which they describe as a progressive and important jurisprudence for the promotion and protection of women’s rights in Nigeria, the West Africa sub-region and Africa as a whole.